Orus (1842 ship): Panama service

 On December 23, 1848 Orus sailed from New York, full of passengers, for Chagres.
 She stopped in Charleston, South Carolina for coal on December 31, 1848.
 She sailed for Nassau, Bahamas on January 2, 1849, reaching that port on January 5.
 After taking on more coal she sailed for Kingston, Jamaica the next day.
 She took on coal in Kingston and left there on January 11, 1849, finally reaching Chagres on January 14.Orus was less useful as a river steamer than hoped.
 It was variously reported that even with her relatively shallow draft, she was unable to ascend more than fifteen or twenty miles up the Charges River.
 She was unable to reach Gorgona.
 In order to reduce her draft, Orus placed some of her passengers and freight in canoes and towed them up the river.
 Further, the tree canopy arched over the river in some spots forming a continuous roof that Orus' funnel was too tall to pass under.
 The charge for passage on Orus up the river was $10 per person.

 Since Chagres had no harbor suitable for ocean-going ships, they were forced to anchor out at some distance from shore.
-In difficult weather conditions, they would anchor in Navy Bay (now known as Limon Bay), ten miles from Chagres.
+In difficult weather conditions, they would anchor in Bahía Limón, ten miles from Chagres.
 Orus was sometimes used to shuttle passengers and freight ashore from these distant anchorages.
 It was reported that she would take as many as 150 passengers at a time.